 How can we help you?

 We specialise in the assessment, design, manufacture and fit of orthoses for adults and children with physical disability or impairment.
-We often help people who have a spinal cord, rheumatology, lymphedema, cerebral palsy, brain injury, scoliosis, plagiocephaly, excessive pain, foot disorders, orthopaedic or neuromuscular related needs.
+We often help people who have a spinal cord injury, rheumatology, lymphoedema, cerebral palsy, brain injury, scoliosis, plagiocephaly, excessive pain, foot disorders, orthopaedic or neuromuscular related needs.

 Orthoses are assistive devices that are applied externally to the body.
 Orthoses are commonly used to support, correct or protect parts of the body such as the head, neck, arms, legs and spine.
 Orthoses may help some people in performing activities of daily living.